Main Page A-D found here

 - Japanese Tourist: Chinese actually, but a family in line with the trope show up in "The Two-Horse Job" and are unwittingly incorporated into both the team's scheme and Sterling's counter-measures, thinking the whole time they are just taking pictures and doing touristy stuff.

 - Japandering: In "The Three Strikes Job," part of Eliot's baseball player cover is a (fake) Japanese energy drink commercial that Hardison whipped together.
+Usually, Eliot is not fond of Hardison's hijinks, but he actually loves the commercial.

 - Jumping Out of a Cake: Used by Archie to smuggle Parker into a party and then what they are stealing out.